What is the relevant legislative framework?

 Criminal immunity

 If it considers the conditions for immunity are satisfied, the ACCC will recommend to the CDPP that it grant criminal immunity.
 The CDPP will make its own decision on such recommendation.
 If the CDPP considers the criteria for immunity are met, it will provide a “letter of comfort” to the applicant that it intends to grant criminal immunity.
 Before commencing any prosecution, the CDPP will then provide the applicant with a written undertaking granting criminal immunity.
+This applicant must continue to meet the conditions for immunity, and the ACCC can recommend to the CDPP to revoke the “letter of comfort”.

 What level of leniency, if any, is available to subsequent applicants and what are the eligibility conditions?

 Parties not eligible for “first in” immunity may seek to cooperate with the ACCC, but there is no immunity from prosecution and there are no pre-determined discount levels or ranges that apply.
 It is a matter for the Courts to determine the appropriate penalty or fine, having regard to the extent of any discount for cooperation.
 The ACCC or CDPP will set out in submissions to the Court any cooperation provided by a party and their assessment of the extent and value of the cooperation.
-In relation to individuals, in practice, the ACCC or the CDPP may provide “assurances” in return for them providing a witness statement to the effect that the person’s statement will not be used as evidence against the individual in civil or criminal proceedings (other than in any proceedings concerning the witness knowingly providing false or misleading evidence).
+In relation to individuals who do not have immunity, in practice, the ACCC or the CDPP may provide “assurances” in return for them providing a witness statement to the effect that the person’s statement will not be used as evidence against the individual in civil or criminal proceedings (other than in any proceedings concerning the witness knowingly providing false or misleading evidence).

 - approached the ACCC in a timely manner;